raagin/django-streamfield/README.md

 ```python
 STREAMFIELD_DELETE_BLOCKS_FROM_DB = False
 ```
 It was default behavior in previous releases.
+> Note: If you delete entire object which contain StreamField, streamblock's instances will not be deleted.
+You should care about it by yourself.

 ### STREAMFIELD_BLOCK_OPTIONS